-As already indicated, the Order is represented in almost every country in the world where there is both a significant Catholic community and appropriate conditions for activities that will allow it to achieve its objectives.
-Together and individually, each Lieutenancy, Section and Delegation draws up a yearly programme of meetings and events aimed at strengthening the spiritual growth of the Members as well as organising and contributing to events aimed at raising awareness of the Order’s role and activities in their local Catholic communities.
+As indicated on a previous page, the Order is represented in almost every country in the world where there is both a significant Catholic community and appropriate conditions for activities that will allow it to achieve its objectives.
+Together and individually, each Lieutenancy, Section and Delegation draws up a yearly program of meetings and events aimed at strengthening the spiritual growth of the Members as well as organizing and contributing to events aimed at raising awareness of the Order’s role and activities in their local Catholic communities.

 Funds donated for the Holy Land are administered by the Lieutenancies in accordance with the administrative and fiscal legislation of their country of operation, and copies of the accounts maintained by each Lieutenancy are forwarded to the Grand Magisterium.
 These accounts include the records of the amount of donations, the beneficiaries and the purpose for which they are allocated.
 Typically, a Lieutenancy will forward a proportion of donated funds to the Grand Magisterium as a contribution to its support of larger projects, while using the remainder for the direct support of smaller projects identified and chosen by its Council.